Ellie Simmonds: Honours and awards

 Simmonds won the 2008 BBC Young Sports Personality of the Year award.

 Simmonds was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours.
 At 14 years old, she became the youngest person ever to have received this honour.
 She received the honour from Queen Elizabeth II on 18 February 2009.
 In March 2012, in the 200 m individual medley, she became the first swimmer to break a world record at London's Aquatics Centre.
 Her victory in a time of 3:08.14 broke her own previous best time by over half a second.

-In 2011, Simmonds won the award for 'Best British Sporting Performance for an Athlete with Disability' at the Jaguar Academy of Sport Annual Awards.
+In 2011, Simmonds won the award for "Best British Sporting Performance for an Athlete with Disability" at the Jaguar Academy of Sport Annual Awards.

 At the 2012 Summer Paralympics in London Simmonds won four medals, two golds, a silver and a bronze.
 She took gold in the S6 400m with a new world record; gold in the S6 200m again with a new world record; silver in the S6 100m and a bronze in the S6 50m.
 In celebration of her two gold medals, two Royal Mail postboxes were painted gold in her honour, one in Aldridge and one in Swansea.

 Simmonds was elevated to Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to Paralympic sport.

 Sport

 Simmonds is a patron of the Dwarf Sports Association UK, along with swimmer Matthew Whorwood.
-Simmonds says of the charity, "It's a charity that supports people of short stature and helps them get into sport.
+Simmonds said of the charity, "It's a charity that supports people of short stature and helps them get into sport.
 One of the highlights of the year is the convention we have in the spring.
 There's everything from power lifting to athletics."

 In January 2019, Simmonds was appointed to the Birmingham 2022 Commonwealth Games Organising Committee board.

 Young people

 Simmonds is an ambassador for The Scout Association.

 She is also a Girlguiding leader in Manchester, where her pack name is Aqua Owl.

-Simmonds is an ambassador for The Prince’s Trust and worked closely on their Change A Girls life campaign.
+Simmonds is an ambassador for The King's Trust.